kennymassari15/poe2api/README.md

 ## CI

-- A GitHub Actions workflow exists at `backend/.github/workflows/java-ci.yml`.
-- It runs on Java 21 with `./mvnw clean test` (in `backend`).
+GitHub Actions runs backend CI on pushes and pull requests to `main`.
+See `backend/.github/workflows/java-ci.yml` for the exact steps and Java version.

 # POE2 API Frontend